 - 2 tablespoons unsalted butter, melted

-Whisk in vanilla and pour filling into baked pie crust.
-Drizzle 2 tablespoons of melted butter over top of pie and sprinkle the cinnamon and nutmeg.
-Place the pie under the broiler and broil until the butter bubbles and surface starts to brown.
+- After the pie filling sets for 15 - 30 minutes, drizzle 2 tablespoons of melted butter over the top of the pie.
+Tilt the pie to distribute the butter evenly.
+Combine the cinnamon and nutmeg and sift over the pie filling.
+Place the pie under the broiler and cook until the butter bubbles and the surface browns.
 This won’t take long so don’t walk away!

-Cool then refrigerate for at least 4 hours or until center is set.
+- Cool the pie completely then refrigerate for at least 4 hours or overnight, or until the center is set.
 Serve and enjoy!